OCHA-DAP/pa-anticipatory-action/analyses/ssd/flood_trigger/ssd_floodscan_rubkonafangak.md

 da_med_fan=da_fan.groupby(da_fan.time.dt.dayofyear).median()
 ```

-We can again see that mainly the pixels in the bottom-right are regularly flooded.
+We can again see that mainly the pixels in the bottom-left are regularly flooded.
 However, this does cover a substantially larger area than in Rubkona.

 ```python
 da_med_fan.mean("dayofyear").plot()